-It starts with the administration of nutritional supplements in the first hours of arrival at the drug rehab.
+The withdrawal step at a Narconon center starts with the administration of nutritional supplements in the first hours of arrival at the drug rehab.
 Since heroin addicts usually neglect their personal needs, it is very common for them to be in nutritionally-depleted conditions when they arrive at rehab.
 Nutrition such as generous doses of B vitamins, vitamin C and minerals such as calcium and magnesium begin to calm the body down to alleviate muscle spasms and cramps, aches and anxiety.
-Gentle objective exercises done with staff help a person focus on the objective world (the environment) rather than the subjective world (anxieties and pains) and also provide more strength and ability to get through the entire process successfully.
+Gentle orientation exercises called Objectives done with staff help a person focus on the objective world (the environment) rather than the subjective world (anxieties and pains) and also provide more strength and ability to get through the entire process successfully.

 At the end of a Narconon withdrawal step, those in recovery may be surprised that the experience was so tolerable.
 This puts recovery in a very positive light.

-In fact, the entire Narconon drug rehab program consists of one innovation after another with the result being a success rate that is far beyond that of other types of drug rehab programs.
-And there is another distinctive plus to the Narconon withdrawal and rehab program: It is all done without any drugs of any kind.
+In fact, the entire Narconon drug rehab program consists of one innovation which enables us to achieve superior results and long-term effectiveness.
+There is another distinctive plus to the Narconon withdrawal and rehab program: It is all done without of drugs in the rehabilitation process.
 (Of course, if a person must take a medication for a physical condition, they would continue to do so, as directed by their physician.)

 If you are struggling with addiction, find out how you can experience this tolerable withdrawal by contacting a Narconon drug rehab counselor today.